 The right to vote has been won for different groups throughout U.S. history.
 (45 minutes)

-What observations can you make?
-Who did the plurality of eligible voters choose?
 Have a brief discussion about the popular vote and the Electoral College, the difference between a majority and a plurality, and the impact that nonvoters and minor party voters can have on elections.

 Franchise/disenfranchise, suffrage, voter suppression, plurality (vs. majority), popular vote, Electoral College

-Does the clause or law extend voter rights to, or disenfranchise a group of people?
+Students analyze a clause in the US Constitution or a federal law.
+Group discussion question: Does the clause or law extend voter rights to, or disenfranchise a group of people?
 Assign one group member to report back to whole class.

 On Padlet, Jamboard, or Google Doc, create a horizontal timeline with 25-year increments from 1750 to 2050.
 Students first place their clause or law from the above activity on the timeline.
 If it advances voting rights, place it above the timeline.
 If it restricts voting rights, place it below the line.
 If it does both, place it directly on the line.